 Our Society publishes a quarterly newsletter, “The Tulpehocken Tattler” and an annual booklet, “Die Shilgrut Fun Der Tulpehock”.
 Translation: “The Turtle From The Tulpehocken”.

-Currently we have approximately 450 members residing in 35 States of our nation and Canada.
+Currently we have average approximately 300 members residing in 29 States of our nation.

 If you have ancestors who were from the Tulpehocken, YOU BELONG in our Society.
 IT IS THE BEST HISTORICAL BUY TO BE FOUND.